Capital Gains Tax Calculator

 About This Calculator

 The U.S. tax code distinguishes between short-term and long-term capital gains based on how long you held the asset.
-Short-term gains (assets held one year or less) are taxed at your ordinary income rate, which can be as high as 37%.
-Long-term gains (assets held more than one year) receive preferential tax treatment with rates of 0%, 15%, or 20% depending on your income.
+Short-term gains (assets held one year or less) are taxed at your ordinary income rate, which ranges from 10% to 37%.
+Long-term gains (assets held more than one year) receive preferential tax treatment with brackets of 0%, 15%, or 20% depending on your total taxable income.
 This significant difference makes holding period planning one of the most powerful tax strategies available to investors.

 Capital Gains Formula